CS6550: Advanced Algorithms: Techniques for Optimization and Sampling

 6. Acceleration

+Mar 30.
+The Newton Method.
 Apr 1.
 The Interior-Point Method.

-Apr 8.
+Apr 6.
 Simulated Annealing and Gaussian Cooling.

-Apr 13.
+Apr 8.
 Integration and Rounding.

-Apr 15.
+Apr 13.
 (Riemannian) Hamiltonian Monte Carlo.

 7. Discretization

-Apr 20, 22.
+Apr 22.
 Lattices and Basis Reduction.

 Apr 27.
-Student's choice!
+Students' choice!